xandrasings/FASTA-project/documentation/README.md

 ## A Moste Excellente Introductory Paragraph

-The purpose of this software is to run the Fasta Algorithm across two strings
-    which are given as input, either via the command line or from a file.
+The purpose of this software is to run the Fasta Algorithm across two strings which are given as input, either via the command line or from a file.
 It has various settings that you can change at runtime via command-line flags, such as the match-tuple size, the "wonklessness" (technical term), and the number of results returned.

 ## As a Description of the Interface

 FAST-HawkXaNia is a command-line tool for POSIX-compliant systems.
+It takes input either from the command-line or via an input file, with a format as specified in the README.

+It takes the input, processes it, and prints the results to STDOUT.

 ## On the Organization of our Moste Excellente Projekt